DecisionsDev/odm-docker-kubernetes/authentication/mutual-tls/README.md

 > - This command installs the **latest available version** of the chart.
 If you want to install a **specific version**, add the `--version` option:
 >
 > ```bash
-> helm install roks-tuto ibm-helm/ibm-odm-prod --version <version> -f roks-values.yaml
+> helm install mtls-tuto ibm-helm/ibm-odm-prod --version <version> -f ocp-values.yaml
 > ```
 >
 > You can list all available versions using: